Pan (god): Parentage

-Accounts of Pan's genealogy are so varied that it must lie buried deep in mythic time.
 Like other nature spirits, Pan appears to be older than the Olympians, if it is true that he gave Artemis her hunting dogs and taught the secret of prophecy to Apollo.
 Pan might be multiplied as the Pans (Burkert 1985, III.3.2; Ruck and Staples, 1994, p.
 132) or the Paniskoi.
 Kerenyi (p.
 174) notes from scholia that Aeschylus in Rhesus distinguished between two Pans, one the son of Zeus and twin of Arcas, and one a son of Cronus.
 "In the retinue of Dionysos, or in depictions of wild landscapes, there appeared not only a great Pan, but also little Pans, Paniskoi, who played the same part as the Satyrs".

 Herodotus wrote that according to Egyptian chronology, Pan was the most ancient of the gods; but according to the version in which Pan was the son of Hermes and Penelope, he was born only eight hundred years before Herodotus, and thus after the Trojan war.
 Herodotus concluded that that would be when the Greeks first learnt the name of Pan.